Sanikashenai/-PRICE-RISK-MANAGEMENT-AND-PRICE-FORECASTING/README.md

 we can upload files from local machine directly there are three types of files :structured ,semi-structured,unstructured Structured files are organized in a table-like schema, while unstructured files lack any such organization, and semi-structured files fall in between.
-Based on the provided descriptions, files can be derived as structured or unstructured based on whether they have a predefined, fixed format.
-Structured files are organized in a table-like schema, while unstructured files lack any such organization, and semi-structured files fall in between.

 **Structured Files**

 This fixed schema makes the data easy to query and analyze directly.

 CSV (.csv):  Each line in the file represents a row, and commas separate the values into distinct columns.
 Its simple, tabular nature allows it to be easily parsed and loaded into databases or spreadsheets.

 Excel (.xlsx, .xls):  The data is organized into cells, rows, and columns, with the added capability of containing multiple sheets and advanced formatting, which maintains its structured nature.

 Parquet (.parquet): This is a highly optimized structured file format.
 It stores data in a columnar fashion, meaning all values from a single column are stored together.

 **Unstructured Files**